Churches Count on Nature – FAQs

 - If it is a public event, how will you promote it?

-- What day and time are you inviting people to get involved, during the week 5th-13th June 2021?
+- What day and time are you inviting people to get involved, during the week 4th - 12th June 2022?
 You might want an hour long organised count, perhaps twice at different times of day, or you might just want an informal count where your gates are open and people come and go.

 - What is needed to get the site ready?
 Are there any moveable trip hazards you should clear, for example?

-- Are you going to provide any equipment, and if so where will you get them from, and how will you clear them between use?
-Clipboards, magnifying glasses, identification sheets, bug pots, paper, pens or tablets.
+- Are you going to provide any equipment, and if so where will you get them from? this might be clipboards, magnifying glasses, identification sheets, bug pots, paper, pens or tablets.

 The key thing is that everyone feels able to join in, so try to find a way for all to contribute.
 Perhaps people will be able to bring items such as tree leaves to a central table for help with identification?
 Spread out some identification books or the Field Studies Council charts to help.